rknightuk/theshopcms/readme.md

 *NB: Open orders refers to any order which has been placed but not delivered.
 Archived orders refers to those that have been delivered.*

-To view open orders go to `yourshop/admin/open_orders.php` or select 'Open orders' from Admin page.
+To view open orders go to `yourshop/admin/open_orders.php` or select 'Open orders' from the Admin page.
 If the order has been delivered, select 'Mark as delivered' and the order will be archived.

 To view archived orders go to `yourshop/admin/archived_orders.php` or select 'Archived orders' from Admin page.